Wix vs WordPress.com: which is better for small businesses?

 4.8

-Number one website builder for price, features, and usability.
+Number one website builder for features, design, and support.

 • Good balance of usability and complex features